Reed-CompBio/spras/docs/contributing.rst

    git remote add ntalluri https://github.com/ntalluri/spras.git

 The first ``ntalluri`` is the name we give to the new remote.
-It doesn’t have to match the GitHub user name, but that is a convenient convention.
+It doesn't have to match the GitHub user name, but that is a convenient convention.

 Then, confirm the new remote was added